-Forecast issued December 2012.
-The forecast will be updated in January 2014.
+Forecast issued in January 2014.
+The forecast will be updated in January 2015.

 Decadal forecasts, also called 'near-term' climate predictions, range up to a decade ahead.
-Predictions account for natural variability and climate change as these are expected to be of similar size in many places.
-Forecasts are experimental, so at this early stage of development skill levels vary from place to place and for different variables.
-As a result, expert advice is needed to assess the reliability of regional predictions.
+Predictions account for natural variability and climate change as these are expected to be of similar size in many parts of the world.
+Forecasts are experimental, so at this early stage of development expert advice is needed to assess the reliability of regional predictions.

-The following maps (Figure 2) show the difference between the predicted geographical distribution of temperatures over the period November 2012-October 2017 and long-term averages in °C. Diagram A is the most likely forecast outcome.
+The following maps (Figure 2) show the difference between the predicted geographical distribution of temperatures over the period November 2013-October 2018 and 1981-2010 averages.
+Diagram A is the most likely forecast outcome.
 Diagrams B and C indicate the range of forecast temperatures, such that we expect only a 10% chance of temperatures at a particular location being less than those in B, and only a 10% chance of temperatures higher than in C. Note that these ranges are for each individual location.
 The chances of these limits being met everywhere are very small, so the complete patterns shown in diagrams B and C are very unlikely to be realised.

-Figure 2: Forecast (A) maps of surface temperature differences (°C) relative to 1971-2000 for the 5-year period November 2012 to October 2017.
-Forecasts consist of 10 ensemble members starting from November 2012.
+Figure 2: Forecast (A) maps of surface temperature differences (°C) relative to 1981-2010 for the 5-year period November 2013 to October 2018.
+Forecasts consist of 10 ensemble members starting from November 2013.
 The probable range is diagnosed from the ensemble spread, and shown as the lower (B) and upper (C) limits for each 5° grid box, such that there is a 10% chance of the observations being cooler than (B), and a 10% chance of the observations being warmer than (C).
 Note that the actual anomaly patterns in (B) and (C) are unlikely to occur since extreme fluctuations would not be expected at all locations simultaneously.
 Lower panels (D, E, F) show the equivalent forecasts issued in December 2012 for the period November 2012 to October 2017 relative to 1981-2010.

 Retrospective forecasts have been made from numerous dates in the past.
-Some of these are shown in the top global annual temperature forecast figure (white curves and red uncertainty regions from 1960, 1965, ..., 2005).
-Generally, the retrospective forecasts predict rises in temperatures similar to those observed (black curve).
+Some of these are shown in the top global annual temperature forecast figure (red shading from 1960, 1965, ...
+2005).
+Generally, the forecasts predict rises in temperatures similar to those observed (black curves).
 Many facets of the variability, such as the record warming caused by the large 1997-1998 El Niño and the cooling caused by the 2008 La Niña, are largely within the range of the predictions (red shading).

-The following maps (Figure 3) compare observed (A) and forecast (B) surface temperatures (°C) for November 2007 to October 2012 relative to the 1971-2000 long-term average.
-Forecasts were made starting from November 2007.
+The following maps (Figure 4) compare observed (A) and forecast (B) surface temperatures (°C) for November 2008 to October 2013 relative to the 1981-2010 long-term average.
+Forecasts were made starting from November 2008.
 Stippling shows regions where the observed temperatures do not lie within the predicted range (5-95%) of the forecast.
 The forecast correctly predicted enhanced warming over high northern latitudes, and in most regions the observations lie within the predicted range.
 However, the predicted temperatures are too warm in the tropical Pacific Ocean and over parts of China, and too cold over the southern Atlantic and Indian oceans.